Marcion of Sinope: Life

-According to Christian sources, Marcion's teacher was the Simonian Cerdo.
 Irenaeus writes that "a certain Cerdo, originating from the Simonians, came to Rome under Hyginus [...] and taught that the one who was proclaimed as God by the Law and the Prophets is not the Father of our Lord Jesus Christ" (Against Heresies, 1, 27, 1).
 Also, according to them, Marcion and the Gnostic Valentinus were companions in Rome.

 In 394, Epiphanius claimed that after beginnings as an ascetic, Marcion seduced a virgin and was accordingly excommunicated by his father, prompting him to leave his home town.
 Some scholars have taken this "seduction of a virgin" as a metaphor for Marcion's corruption of the Christian Church, with the Church portrayed as the undefiled virgin, and that Marcion apparently has become "the victim of the historicisation of such a metaphor, even though it contradicts the otherwise firm tradition of his strict sexual probity".
 Doubtful is Tertullian's claim in The Prescription Against Heretics (written c.
-200) that Marcion professed repentance, and agreed to the conditions granted to him — that he should receive reconciliation if he restored to the Church those whom he had led astray — but that he was prevented from doing so by his death.
+200) that Marcion professed repentance, and agreed to the conditions granted to him—that he should receive reconciliation if he restored to the Church those whom he had led astray—but that he was prevented from doing so by his death.

 Marcionite Church

-The Marcionite church expanded greatly within Marcion's lifetime, becoming a major rival to the emerging Catholic church.
+The Marcionite church expanded greatly within Marcion's lifetime, becoming a major rival to the other emerging church.
 After his death, it retained its following and survived Christian controversy and imperial disapproval for several centuries.
+Several theologians have viewed him as a proto-protestant.